 Centre Pompidou Málaga; El Cubo and Muelle Uno designed by L35 Architects; photo by Jose Aznar for Le Monde

 The Centre Pompidou, France’s national museum of modern art, has opened a satellite location in Málaga, Spain.
 It is the museum’s first location outside of France, and it opened in the same week as an outpost of the State Russian Museum in Málaga.
-Together, the two satellite museums are expected to attract 400,000 visitors to the Andalusian city that has quickly become established as a cultural destination.
+Together, the two satellite museums are expected to attract 400,000 visitors to the Andalusian city that has become established as a cultural destination.

 Palm Springs Fine Art Fair 2015, image courtesy of PSFAF